The Challenge: Breaking Into Investment Banking Without Connections

 Before tactics, you need the right mindset:

-• Persistence matters more than pedigree: You’ll need to send more outreach messages, apply to more places, and face more rejections.
-That’s part of the process.
+- Persistence matters more than pedigree: You’ll likely send more outreach, apply more broadly, and hear “no” more often.

-• Connections can be built: You don’t need existing contacts.
-Networking is a skill you can develop from scratch.
+- Connections can be built: Networking is a skill you can develop from scratch.

 Step 2: Build Your Target List

-Since you don’t have pre-existing contacts, you need to create a structured outreach list.
+Since you don’t have pre-existing contacts, create a structured outreach list.

 Sources include:

-• LinkedIn: Use filters for firm, division, school, or geography.
-LinkedIn is your default starting point.
+- LinkedIn: Use filters for firm, division/group, school, or geography.

-• Alumni databases: Even non-target schools have graduates in finance.
-Dig deep.
+- Alumni databases: Even non-target schools typically have some finance alumni.

-• Event listings: Bank info sessions, finance society panels, and virtual recruiting events.
+- Event listings: Bank info sessions, finance society panels, virtual recruiting events.

-• Regional firms: Don’t just chase bulge brackets.
-Middle-market and boutique banks often provide more accessible opportunities.
+- Regional firms: Don’t only chase bulge brackets; middle-market and boutique banks can be more accessible.

 Create a spreadsheet with:

-• Name, firm, title, school, contact method, date reached out, and follow-up status.
+- Name, firm, title & group, geography, contact method, date reached out, and follow-up status.

 Step 3: Master LinkedIn Outreach